FORMED TO TEACH. SENT TO WITNESS.

 No. The majority of our students are Dominican Sisters studying for their degrees, but the sisters are also joined by lay students who share in our mission.
 Aquinas College accepts interested and qualified students to its degree and certification programs, recognizing the appeal and relevance of this Dominican formation and professional preparation for the field of education.
 Aquinas College admits qualified students of any race, color, ethnicity, or national origin who desire to be part of the faith-based mission of the College to all the rights, privileges, programs and activities generally accorded or made available to students at the College.
 It does not discriminate based on race, color, ethnicity, or national origin in administration of its education policies, admission policies, scholarships and loan programs.

 No, we do not offer on-campus residential life.
 We have a strong sense of community among faculty and students who participate in our regularly scheduled events, lectures, Masses, and Confession opportunities.

 The Corpus Christi Adoration Chapel, next door to Aquinas College, is the only chapel in Nashville exclusively dedicated to Eucharistic Adoration.
-The chapel is operated by The Dominican Campus.
+The chapel is operated by the Dominican Campus.
 It is located behind the White House on the traffic circle adjacent to the Aquinas College main building.
-To inquire about the screening process for access to The Dominican Campus Adoration Chapel, please email Andrew Atwood (Chief of Security) at email@example.com.
+To inquire about the screening process for access to The Dominican Campus Adoration Chapel, please email Andrew Atwood (Chief of Security) at firstname.lastname@example.org.